Shixi99/de-zoomcampR/project/readme.md

 ## Tech Stack

-First, data was scraped from the website and stored in AWS S3.
+First, data was scraped from the website and stored in **AWS S3**.
 Then, I used Prefect for orchestration, ensuring that the project's various components ran smoothly.
 The Prefect deployment was built with Docker infrastructure, which made deployment a breeze.

 To create resources in AWS, I utilized Terraform.
 This made it easy to manage and deploy the resources needed for the project.